Why You Pay Inheritance Tax in the UK

 In the UK, Inheritance Tax is levied on the estate of the deceased, including property, money, and possessions, at a rate of 40% on the value above the £325,000 threshold.
 This tax can significantly impact the assets families wish to pass down to their loved ones.

-As experienced professionals, we protect and educate families on managing their assets wisely.
+As experienced professionals, we help families understand and manage their assets wisely.
 Understanding the implications of Inheritance Tax is crucial for effective estate planning, ensuring that your family’s future is safeguarded.

 Key Takeaways